 Adding the map

 To add the map, I cut it to fit by first cutting the section I wanted to use into a small enough piece to fit over the front of the birdhouse.
-Then I used a sharp straight edge blade to cut the map along the edge of the birdhouse.

 Cut the hole by making a small center cut using the sharp straight edge then create slits like cutting a pie.
 You will fold those into the hole and glue them down using the decoupage.